Chingay parade: Chingay in Singapore

 The Chingay Parade became an evening-to-night parade in 1990, changing the overall feel of the parade towards one in which lights and pyrotechnics dominate.
 In 2000, the parade was shifted out of Orchard Road to the Civic District centering at City Hall, an area steeped in Singaporean history and culture.
 Construction works at the City Hall area resulted in the parade marching through the streets of the Chinatown district for the first time.
 Faced with limited space for spectator stands and a much more complicated and winding route in these locations, however, the parade moved back to Orchard Road in 2004 along with an effort to introduce audience participation and involvement in the traditionally passive parade.
 Firecrackers were let off for the first time in the parade that year.
 Despite the authorities allowing the firecrackers to be let off under some safety procedures, it was decided that the Chingay be preserved.
 In 2008, the parade was once again held at City Hall, with the route lasting from the City Hall building to The Esplanade.
 For the 2009 parade, it was centralised around Parliament House with the performers going around the Padang and also featured a magical Grand Finale (MAGICBOX@Chingay 2009).
 That year was also the first year that the telecast on television was delayed by one day.
 In 2010, the parade took place on part of the Formula One Marina Bay Street Circuit route.

 Post-parade street parties have been held since 2004, with the exception of 2007.
 An estimated 150,000 spectators attended the 2009 Chingay Parade on 1 February.
 One million Singaporeans watched the parade on television and another 16.3 million homes and hotels across Asia received the television broadcast through Channel NewsAsia.

 The 2011 Chingay Parade was held on the 11 and 12 February.
 It opened with a Fire Party, and included the largest moving multi-ethnic performances, the first travelling dance competition within the parade, a spectacular finale where thousands of performers flooded the parade ground holding candle lights and an inaugural colourful Arts District/ Carnival.
 It also included activities in which the public could participate, such as the Teresa Teng Look-Alike Photo Contest and the Chingay Paparazzi competition.

 The 2013 Chingay parade was held on 22 and 23 February.
 In 2014, Chingay was held on 7 and 8 February at the F1 Pit Building.
 Some 70,000 individuals ushered in The Year of the Horse.

 The 2015 Chingay was planned to involve some 11,000 performers from 150 organisations, including 760 overseas performers from 15 groups, in the largest celebration yet.
-Themed "We love Singapore(SG)", the main Chingay 2015 was planned to be held at the F1 Pit Building on February 27 and 28, while a street party along Orchard Road involving youths would be held on 1 March.
+Themed "We love Singapore(SG)", the main Chingay 2015 was planned to be held at the F1 Pit Building on 27 and 28 February, while a street party along Orchard Road involving youths would be held on 1 March.